uchaudh/uchaudh/README.md

 - 👋 Hi, I’m Utkarsha!
-- 👀 I’m interested in Robotics and Autonomous Driving Technologies
+- 👀 I’m interested in Robotics and Autonomous Driving
 - 🌱 I’m currently learning machine learning
 - 💞️ I’m looking to collaborate on a machine learning project focused on self-driving application
 - 📫 How to reach me utkarsha50.auto@gmail.com